Stochastic gradient descent in high dimensions for multi-spiked tensor PCA: Introduction

-Montanari and Richard~\cite{MontanariRichard} conjectured that for the single-spiked model, local algorithms with random initialization require a sample complexity scaling as \(N^{p-2}\) to efficiently recover the unknown spike, while a sharper threshold scaling as \(N^\frac{p-2}{2}\) is sufficient using Sum-of-Squares (SoS) and spectral methods.
-The computational threshold \(N^{p-2}\) was achieved using various local methods: gradient flow and Langevin dynamics~\cite{arous2020algorithmic}, online SGD~\cite{arous2021online}, and tensor power iteration~\cite{HuangPCA,wu2023lower}.
-For local algorithms, the order \(p\) of the tensor determines the curvature of the landscape near the initial condition, which influences the recovery difficulty.
-The sharp threshold of \(N^\frac{p-2}{2}\) was achieved using SoS-based algorithms~\cite{Hopkins15, Hopkins16, Bandeira2017}, spectral methods based on the Kikuchi Hessian~\cite{Weinkikuchi}, and tensor unfolding~\cite{BenArousUnfolding}.
-Beyond computational thresholds for efficiently estimating the unknown direction, significant research has focused on two other critical thresholds: the \emph{information-theoretic threshold} for detection of the signal~\cite{lesieur2017, perry2018optimality, bandeira2020, chen2019, jagannath2020, dominik2024}, and the \emph{statistical threshold} validating MLE as a reliable statistical method~\cite{benarouscomplexity2019, ros2019, jagannath2020}.
-Detection and recovery thresholds for the multi-rank tensor PCA model have also been explored.
-On the information-theoretic side, it has been shown in~\cite{lelarge2019fundamental} for \(p=2\) and in~\cite{chen2021} for \(p \ge 3\) that there is an order-\(1\) critical threshold for the SNRs, above which it is possible to detect the unseen low-rank signal tensor \(\sqrt{N} \sum_{i=1}^r \lambda_i \boldsymbol{v}_i^{\otimes p}\).
-On the algorithmic side,~\cite{HuangPCA} studied the power iteration algorithm and determined the local threshold for efficiently recovering the finite-rank signal component.
-In the extended version of our preprint~\cite{multispikedPCA}, we studied Langevin and gradient flow dynamics for the multi-spiked tensor PCA.
-We demonstrated that the sample complexity required to efficiently recover all spikes scales as \(N^{p-1}\) for \(p \ge 3\), while for \(p=2\) as \(N^{1 + \delta - \lambda_r^2/\lambda_1^2}\) for every \(\delta >0\) not depending on \(N\).
-These thresholds are suboptimal compared to those obtained here using online SGD due to challenges involved by controlling the noise generator under Langevin and gradient flow dynamics.
+In contrast, in our multi-sample setting~\eqref{eq: spiked tensor model}, we observe \(M\) i.i.d. samples of the same form.
+Averaging reduces the noise variance by a factor \(1/M\), while the signal term remains unchanged.
+Thus, for \(r=1\) the multi-sample model with parameter \(\lambda\) is equivalent to the single-sample model~\eqref{eq: single-sample tensor pca} with effective signal strength \(\bar{\lambda} = \sqrt{M} \lambda\).
+Since \(\lambda = \mathcal{O}(1)\), the detectability and recovery thresholds are determined by the scaling of \(\sqrt{M}\).
+We next summarize the existing literature on these thresholds for both the single- and multi-spiked tensor models, stated in terms of the number of samples \(M\).
+In the single-spike model, the algorithmic landscape is by now well understood.
+Local algorithms with random initialization require a sample complexity scaling as \(N^{p-2}\) to efficiently recover the spike, whereas sharper thresholds scaling as \(N^{(p-2)/2}\) can be achieved using Sum-of-Squares (SoS) and spectral methods.
+The computational threshold \(N^{p-2}\) has been achieved by gradient flow, Langevin dynamics~\cite{arous2020algorithmic, arous2021online}, and tensor power iteration~\cite{HuangPCA, Wu24}.
+In particular, Wu and Zhou~\cite{Wu24} showed that the required number of samples scales as \(N^{p-2} \log(N)^{-C}\), with \(C\) depending on \(p\).
+The sharper threshold \(N^{(p-2)/2}\) is achieved by SoS-based algorithms~\cite{Hopkins15, Hopkins16, Bandeira2017}, spectral methods based on the Kikuchi Hessian~\cite{Weinkikuchi}, and tensor unfolding~\cite{BenArousUnfolding}.
+Beyond computational thresholds, research has also focused on the information-theoretic threshold for detection~\cite{lesieur2017, perry2018optimality, bandeira2020, chen2019, jagannath2020, dominik2024} and the statistical threshold validating the MLE as a reliable estimator~\cite{benarouscomplexity2019, ros2019, jagannath2020}.
+For finite-rank tensor PCA, both detection and recovery thresholds have been explored.
+On the information-theoretic side, there exists an order-\(1\) critical SNR above which the low-rank signal tensor \(\sqrt{N}\sum_{i=1}^r \lambda_i \boldsymbol{v}_i^{\otimes p}\) can be detected~\cite{lelarge2019fundamental, chen2021}.
+On the algorithmic side, Huang et al.~\cite{HuangPCA} showed that tensor power iteration converges to a single spike, specifically the one with the largest effective correlation at initialization, and thus does not recover the entire rank-\(r\) structure.
+Furthermore, in our companion papers~\cite{langevin, gradientflow}, we analyze Langevin and gradient flow dynamics.
+We show that the sample complexity required to efficiently recover the leading spike matches the known rate for the single-spike case (i.e., $N^{p-2}$ for $p\geq 3$), and to recover all spikes (up to a permutation), scales as \(N^{p-1}\) for \(p \ge 3\) and as \(N^{1 + \delta - \lambda_r^2/\lambda_1^2}\) for any \(\delta >0\) when \(p=2\), reflecting dependence on the gap between the SNRs.
+These thresholds are suboptimal compared to those obtained here via online SGD, due to the difficulty in the control of the additional noise generated under Langevin and gradient flow dynamics.